aswaniii/tink-her-hack-3-temp/README.md

 -It shows the filled features of website.

 ![repo](https://github.com/user-attachments/assets/cbbe6f2a-493f-4228-ba5e-21dd684edb36)
-A glimpse through our code.
+A glimpse at our repo.

 # Diagrams